chris-pearce/bricks/README.md

 }
 ```

-It really depends on where you're importing Brick's library styles and your project styles.
+It really depends on where you import Brick's library styles and your own project styles within your project.
 As long as the library styles are imported first then everything will be fine.

-#### Multiple Elements
+#### Child Elements

+**👷🏼‍ This section is a WIP and therefore incomplete.**

-Some components are comprised of multiple elements.
+> Some components are comprised of multiple elements but for some components you'll only have access to one `className` prop.
 For example, the `FieldSet` component's HTML structure looks like this:

 ```html
 <fieldset>